jsonnet-libs/k8s-alpha/docs/README.md

 }
 ```

-Especially [Grafana Tanka](https://tanka.dev) makes this easy in particular.
+This library works particularly well with [Grafana Tanka](https://tanka.dev), as Tanka is
+designed to ease the use of Jsonnet with Kubernetes clusters.

 ### Relationship to [ksonnet-lib](https://github.com/ksonnet/ksonnet-lib)

-The [ksonnet-lib](https://github.com/ksonnet/ksonnet-lib) was a similar tool.
+[ksonnet-lib](https://github.com/ksonnet/ksonnet-lib) was a similar library to this.
+However,

-Being part of the [deprecated ksonnet
+as a part of the [now deprecated ksonnet project](https://github.com/ksonnet/ksonnet#ksonnet),
-project](https://github.com/ksonnet/ksonnet#ksonnet), that library has not seen
-much love in the recent days unfortunately.
+it has not seen much love in recent days.

 To continue the success story, community members (especially teams of [Grafana
 Labs](https://grafana.com) and [RedHat OpenShift](https://www.openshift.com/)) decided to
-pick up the challenge of creating a fresh, more modern and future proof
+pick up the challenge of creating this fresh, more modern and future proof replacement for
-successor: This project.
+ksonnet-lib.